-Deviations shall be reported to the Norwegian Environment Authority as soon as possible, cf. Section 34 of the Management Regulations.
+Deviations shall be reported to the Norwegian Environment Authority and the Norwegian Radiation and Nuclear Safety Authority as soon as possible, cf. Section 34 of the Management Regulations.

 Re Section 57 Detection and mapping of acute pollution

 The purpose of detection and mapping of acute pollution is to ensure that the information concerning the pollution is sufficient, so that the correct actions are taken in order to stop and limit the pollution, cf. Section 48 of the Framework Regulations, and that acute pollution is notified, reported and reported in writing, cf. Section 29 and Section 34 of the Management Regulations.
 Acute pollution is defined in Section 38 of the Pollution Control Act (in Norwegian only).
 Overall, compliance with the various requirements related to detection must ensure that all acute pollution is detected including smaller leaks that can produce effects over time.